Film Heritage Foundation: Film Archive in Manipur

-On April 10, 2021, Film Heritage Foundation entered into a Memorandum of Understanding (MOU) with the Manipur State Film Development Society (MSFDS) to collaborate with them and advise them on setting up the Manipur State Film Archive and Museum, which was announced at an inaugural programme in Imphal hosted by MSFDS for the Golden Jubilee of Manipuri cinema.
-The programme was presided over by the Chief Minister of Manipur as Chief Guest and Shivendra Singh Dungarpur as Guest of Honour with several doyens of Manipuri cinema in attendance including the renowned filmmaker Aribam Syam Sharma.

-Johnson Rajkumar, an alumnus of FHF’s annual training workshops took the initiative to make this a reality for his home state.
-In a gesture of goodwill, FHF donated the first two rewinding tables to the new archive, which were transported by road in a journey that took 21 days from Mumbai to Imphal.
+On April 10, 2021, Film Heritage Foundation entered into a Memorandum of Understanding (MOU) with the Manipur State Film Development Society (MSFDS) to collaborate with them and advise them on setting up the Manipur State Film Archive and Museum.
+The foundation donated the first two rewinding tables to the new archive, which were transported by road in a journey that took 21 days from Mumbai to Imphal.

 Lifetime Achievement Award

 Film Heritage Foundation instituted a Lifetime Achievement Award for Cinema Projection in 2023.
 The recipients of the inaugural FHF Lifetime Achievement Award were Mohammed Aslam Fakih from Regal Cinema Mumbai; Lakhan Lal Yadav from Amardeep Cinema and Raj Talkies, Raipur; and P. A. Salam from the National Film Archive of India, Pune.
 The award included a certificate and prize money for each recipient.